increpare/slab-markup/README.md

     ding: bat
 ```

 (Which is basically the same as the SLAB version, and the libraries for parsing that are far more robust/numerous.
-So you should probably use that instead.)
+So you should probably use that instead).

 API
 ---